openspending/fiscal-data-package/spec/index.md

 ## Required data (all categories)

 All datasets MUST have at least one measure.
-Essentially this is requiring each dataset have at least one field / column which corresponds to an "amount" of money.
+Essentially this is requiring each dataset have at least one column which corresponds to an "amount" of money.

 ## Recommended data (all categories)